e-mcbride/PSRC.analysis/README.md

 Desktop](https://rstudio.com/products/rstudio/download/).

 The statistical analysis in this compendium also heavily relies on the proprietary software [Mplus](https://www.statmodel.com/).
-An Mplus license and installation on your computer are necessary to run the complete analysis.
+You will need an Mplus license and installation on your computer to run the complete analysis.
 Mplus version 8.6 was used to run this analysis, although using a later version should not cause any issues.

 1. Clone this repository
 2. Clone the other repository called